RaphaelEDiener/presentations/on_language_design.md

 it feels important to say it again.
 Correctness is important.

+> "*Simplicity is prerequisite for reliability*" - Edsger Dijkstra

 I want to have my programs compile and work.
 I don't want to get woken up at 3am, because I introduced a bug that impeeds a costumer.